Countdown Numbers Game Solver

 [5]* 9x7=63 4/2=2 63-2=61 7+5=12 61x12=732

-Quantum Tombolas equivalent solutions (mobile page, 2025-06, with Selection 4 2 9 5 7 7 and Target 732) are:
+For example, these are Quantum Tombolas solutions to example 16 above (the mobile page, 2025-06, with Selection 4 2 9 5 7 7 and Target 732):

 732